aaronaaeng/aaronaaeng.github.io/_posts/2018-01-08-finite-plinko.md

 This strategy presents a problem where you must translate the individual Plinko's buckets to the real ones.
 The _true_ board has different buckets than any individual problem.
 You can see this while trying to determine what the left-most bucket should be labeled.
 In the eyes of the subproblem, it is bucket 6.
 However, in the eyes of the overall problem, it is bucket 0.
 For the subproblem that begins on the next peg to the right, that same left-most bucket could be considered either bucket 5 or bucket 0.

-Managing this difference becomes incredibly annoying to both manimpulate and describe.
+Managing this difference becomes increasingly difficult to both manipulate and describe.
 Luckly, there is a better way of solving these problems.
 Instead of treating this complex problem as the sum of the realizations from 8 bounded random variables, we can instead think of it as a single markov chain.

 That's where it really gets exciting.